datastax/pulsar-jms/README.md

 In order to run th TCK tests, please make sure the following prerequisites are met:

 * JDK 8 (Note that this is only needed to run TCK test.
-Fast JMS itself can run on newer java versions)
+Starlight for JMS itself can run on newer java versions)
 * docker
 * ant
 * maven